apify/apify-docs/sources/platform/actors/running/index.md

 ### 3. Wait for the results

 The Actor might take a while to gather its first results and finish its run.
 Meanwhile, let's take some time to explore the platform options:
-- There are more tabs providing you with the info about the actor run.
-For example, you can see the log and its storages
+- There are more tabs providing you with information about the Actor run.
+For example, you can access the run **Log** and **Storage**.
 - At the top right, you can click on the API button to explore the related API endpoints

 ![Run](./images/actor-google-search-scraper-running.png)